It may not seem intuitive at first, but moisture can penetrate the masonry that makes up your outer walls to affect the inner walls of your home.

 Step 2 – Gutter Cleaning

-Gutters that are clogged not only cause the water to flow down the exterior walls but they also retain water that may be absorbed by the roof or fascia boards of the home.
+Gutters that are clogged not only cause the water to flow down the exterior walls, but they also retain water that may be absorbed by the roof or fascia boards of the home.

 By cleaning your gutters at least twice a year, you can prevent water buildup that may add to the damage being created.
+This also helps control the growth of mold.

 Step 3 – Choose the Right Waterproofing Product